obsidiandynamics/stanza/README.md

 Voilà, we have Markdown!

 This is a good segue into styles.
 Stanza is build around the philosophy of separating models from renderers.
 While this offers phenomenal flexibility, it does create a problem.
-Every renderer is different
+Every renderer is different, which limits the effective use of styles.
+For example, the `Console` renderer supports a lot richer output than, say, `Markdown`.

+When forming the table model, we almost always have a particular output format in mind.
+Call it the "preferred" format.
+It's normal to decorate the table for the preferred format.
+What we'd also like is to render the table in some alternate format without breaking the output or, worse, causing a `panic` because the alternate render mightn't support some style modifier.

+Styles are always optional; it is up to the renderer to make use of a style if it can do so meaningfully.
+Renderers ignore styles they don't understand and may downgrade a style that isn't fully supported, while preserving the legibility of the content.
+For example, `Markdown` is oblivious to the `Blink` style, but it will still render the text — albeit without the blinking effect.
+You might even create your own renderer someday and a bunch of styles that only that renderer understands.
+This won't affect the existing renderers in the slightest.

+To organise styles, Stanza posits two basic rules: **specificity** and **assignability**.

+### Specificity
+Styles cascade, much like their CSS counterparts.
+A style assigned at some higher-level element will automatically be applied to all elements in the layers below it.
+The _specificity_ hierarchy is shown below.

 ```c
 Table